 To sign up for the AFOQT at UNT, please click here.

-14. What is my AFROTC class schedule?
+14. What is a typical weekly AFROTC schedule?